 - name: the file name

-- ext: the file extension of the path
+- ext: the extension of the path

 We are required to pass the path string: